dart-lang/site-www/src/content/tools/diagnostic-messages.md

 ### conflicting_type_variable_and_container

-_'{0}' can't be used to name both a type variable and the class in which the type variable is defined._
+_'{0}' can't be used to name both a type parameter and the class in which the type parameter is defined._

-_'{0}' can't be used to name both a type variable and the enum in which the type variable is defined._
+_'{0}' can't be used to name both a type parameter and the enum in which the type parameter is defined._

-_'{0}' can't be used to name both a type variable and the extension in which the type variable is defined._
+_'{0}' can't be used to name both a type parameter and the extension in which the type parameter is defined._

-_'{0}' can't be used to name both a type variable and the extension type in which the type variable is defined._
+_'{0}' can't be used to name both a type parameter and the extension type in which the type parameter is defined._

-_'{0}' can't be used to name both a type variable and the mixin in which the type variable is defined._
+_'{0}' can't be used to name both a type parameter and the mixin in which the type parameter is defined._

 #### Description